VincentWei/build-minigui-5.0/README.md

 ### Known issues

-The following known issues all above hardware cursor of DRM engine:
+The following known issues all about hardware cursor of DRM engine:

 - `drmSetCursor2` and `drmMoveCursor` do not work correctly in DRM engine.
   Libdrm does not provide an interface to set the correct cursor plane, and